wizardamigos/app/curriculum/lesson025/description.en.md

 ---
 {
-  "title": "Code Combat (Signs and Portents)", "duration": "5:00"
+  "title": "Code Combat (Winding Trail)",
+  "duration": "3:08"
 }
 ---

-Have fun with another little challenge.
+Learn some more JavaScript